Published on Wednesday 12 March 2014 10:14

 The mid-range '360' spec sits between entry-level Acenta and top-line Tekna Qashai trim levels, with prices for Qashqai 360 models starting from the £20,000 mark.
 There's a premium of just over £1,100 for the seven-seater '+2' variant and prices range up to around £27,000.

-As for equipment, the '360' package features Nissan's Connect with 360 Around View Monitor system, which integrates satnav with Bluetooth and smartphone connectivity along with four cameras to give a 'helicopter view' when parking.
+As for equipment, the '360' package features Nissan's Connect with 360 degrees Around View Monitor system, which integrates satnav with Bluetooth and smartphone connectivity along with four cameras to give a 'helicopter view' when parking.
 Standard kit also includes 18-inch 'Onyx' alloy wheels, rear privacy glass and a panoramic roof.
 Plus you get part-leather trim with double white stitching, a gloss black gearlever surround, gloss black door handles and a leather armrest.

 Gloss black roof rails, door mirrors and '360' badges mark out the exterior.
 In addition, a new pearlescent paint - Storm White - has been added to the range, providing the perfect contrast to the 360's gloss black highlights.
 Storm White is available for the same price as metallic paint - at £500 extra.